WW Recipe of the Day: Easy Microwave Dill Pickles from Susan Castriota, Inventor of the Cuchina Safe Glass Vented Lid

 Recipe source: Susan Castriota Cuchina Safe

-If you liked these Quick & Easy Crispy Dill Pickles you might also like:
+If you liked these Quick and Easy Crispy Dill Pickles you might also like:

 - WW Simple Cucumber Salad